 School is supposed to help children grow into wise, conscious human beings, by providing them with the tools needed to live a beautiful, fulfilling life.
 The way school works in most places around the world, however, is far from teaching children those lessons that are essential to living this kind of life.

 Here are 10 such lessons children are not taught in school, although it is of true importance that every person should know:

 1. Knowledge doesn’t equal understanding

 One of the most harmful things we were taught in school is that to know about things means to actually understand them.
 Hence most of us didn’t learn to develop our critical thinking and base our reasoning on our own experiences and understanding of things.
-Instead, we’ve learned to believe what has been handed down to us from tradition, without stopping and questioning whether what we know is true or not, which is preventing us from learning and evolving into wiser individuals.
+Instead, we’ve learned to blindly believe what has been handed down to us from tradition, without stopping and questioning whether what we know is true or not, which is preventing us from evolving into wiser individuals.

 2. Titles won’t make you feel significant

-From a very young age, children are being fooled to believe that acquiring a college or university degree will make them feel significant and proud of themselves, no matter how much suppression they will have to endure.
-The truth, however, is that degrees and titles are never enough to make us feel significant, since they cannot provide us with what we truly long for — empowering things like creative work, meaningful relationships and meditation.
-Titles can only provide us with temporary egoistic pleasure, but eventually they will always leave us empty and insecure.
+From a very young age, children are being fooled into believing that acquiring a college or university degree will make them feel significant and proud of themselves, no matter how much suppression they will have to endure.
+The truth, however, is that degrees and titles are never enough to make us feel important, since they cannot provide us with what we truly long for — empowering things like creative work and meaningful relationships.
+Titles can only provide us with temporary egoistic pleasure but eventually they always leave us empty and insecure.